Updated September 24, 2024

 Is all mezcal smoky?

 Inherently, smoke is a part of mezcal due to the production process, which, in many cases, hasn’t changed much for hundreds of years.
 Traditionally, agave is roasted underground in pits above smoking coals.
-And that’s why mezcal has a smoky, or roasted, flavor.
-However, mezcals don’t have to be smoky, and a good mezcal shouldn’t overpower you with smoke.
-Drinking mezcal isn’t a wrestling match.
+And that’s why the spirit can have a smoky, or roasted, flavor.
+However, mezcals don’t have to be smoky, and the best mezcal won’t overpower you with smoke.
+Drinking agave spirits isn’t a wrestling match.
 Some North American brands think that a smoky flavor is what sells their bottles, but traditional mezcal distillers may actually look down on an overly smoky expression.
 So don’t let the assumption that this liquor should be smokey get in the way of enjoying a good mezcal.

 Can mezcal be made from any agave?

-Around 40 types of agave could be used to make mezcal.
+Around 40 types of agave could be used to make the liquor.

 What are the different types of mezcal?